1lbsmall and firm cremini or button mushroomsthe cheese filling is rich, so smaller mushrooms are better

 Finish the filling by mixing the Boursin cheese with the cooled onion/mushroom mixture.

-Prepare the mushroom caps by drizzling them with the olive oil until evenly coated.
+Prepare the mushroom caps by drizzling them with olive oil until evenly coated.
 Stuff the mushroom caps evenly with the Boursin mixture.